akhmadmamirov/SpeedyBERT/README.md

 ## Achieved Results

-1. Built a NLP Pipeline to train Google’s DistilBert Large Language Model with TensorFlow for multi class text classification.
+1. Built a NLP Pipeline to train Google’s DistilBert Large Language Model using TensorFlow and Hugging Face transformers for multi class text classification.
-2. Fine-Tuned the model using a custom BBC text classification dataset.
+2. Fine-Tuned the model with a custom BBC text classification dataset.
 3. Used DistilBert to pertain 97% of language understanding of Bert Model while reducing the size by 40% and speeding up the training by process by 60%.

 ## Getting Started